50 Ways to Spend Less & Save More in the New Year

 16) Clear out the pantry – Commit to cleaning out the pantry one weekend and eat everything that’s still eatable before buying any new products.
 This is great for reducing food waste and saving on groceries for the week.

 17) Buy generic brands – Often generic brands will have the same ingredients as brand name products but run a few dollars cheaper, especially when on sale.
 I love Up & Up from Target for soaps and shampoos.
-Studio 35 at Walgreens has some great beauty products too.

 18) Choose higher deductible health insurance – If you’re young, single, and healthy, it may be smart to choose a higher deductible health insurance for lower monthly premiums.